championswimmer/blog.championswimmer.in/_posts/2016-10-24-don-t-jump-onto-the-firebase-bandwagon-yet.md

 Beyond this, you do not have a $5 or $10 tier.
 You need to jump straight to the $25 plan.

 Now take a step back and try to understand.
 100 connections is **entirely** different from non-realtime datastores that provide usually _20 req/sec_ or _30 req/sec_ (what AWS, Parse, Azure mBaas limits are) on their free tier.
-Firebase considers an user to be a _**connection**_ whenever he has his app open and connected to internet.
+Firebase considers a user to be a _**connection**_ whenever he has his app open and connected to internet.
 (Side note: on mobile platforms like Android, you can do Firebase.goOnline() and Firebase.goOffline(), recently).

 And trust me, if you're a chatting app, or a content reading app, getting to 100 simultaneous open connections is a **very easy to achieve target**.